Adding Continuous Security Intelligence to your DevOps Pipeline

 Step 3 - Add a step in your pipeline to run Syft if you are not generating SBOMS (Optional)

-DeployHub can consume any SPDX and CycloneDX formated SBOM.
-If you are already generating SBOMs, you will pass the name of the SBOM results to DeployHub is step 4 below.
+DeployHub Pro can consume any SPDX and CycloneDX formated SBOM.
+If you are already generating SBOMs, you will pass the name of the SBOM results to DeployHub Pro is step 4 below.
 If you are not generating SBOMs as part of your pipeline process, you will need to add SBOM generation to collect the lower dependency data.
 Following is how to add Syft to your workflow to include the collection of SBOM data.

 Syft SBOM tool will generate Software Bill of Material Reports for popular coding languages and package managers, including Docker images.